jingxiaoliao/jingxiaoliao.github.io/_pages/includes/intro.md

 My research interests revolve around signal processing, prognostics & health management (PHM), and model compression.
 I have published 10+ papers at the flagship journals such as TPAMI, TII, MSSP, TIM, TAI.

+### Openings

-**Openings:** I am seeking self-motivated students for online positions as Intern Engineers and Research Assistants.
+I am seeking self-motivated students for online positions as Intern Engineers and Research Assistants.
+You will be recognized as an intern or RA at the Shenzhen Research Institute of Big Data.
 Our work focuses on LLM foundation model research, AI agents, and LLM compression.
-If you are interested in these areas, please feel free to contact me.
+If you are interested in these areas, please feel free to contact me at jingxiao.liao[at]cityu.edu.hk

 Our research group can provide internship certificates and recommendation letters for outstanding students, and support applications for Ph.D. programs in the United States and Hong Kong SAR.